-These are arms whose production and/or use are prohibited by international accords and conventions and weapons prohibited by the Swiss Federal Act on War Material.
+These are arms whose production and/or use are prohibited by international accords and conventions, such as the Treaty on the Prohibition of Nuclear Weapons, and weapons prohibited by the Swiss Federal Act on War Material.

 • Weapons which breach fundamental principles of international humanitarian law This relates mainly to the distinction between combatants and non-combatants as well as the prohibition of arms which do not distinguish between civilian and military objects or cause unnecessary or superfluous suffering to combatants (principle of proportionality).